 — I know."
 (U93)

 "Mr Bloom gazed across the road at the outsider drawn up before the door of the Grosvenor.
-The porter hoisted the valise up on the well.
-She stood still, waiting, while the man, husband, brother, like her, searched his pockets for change."
+The porter hoisted the valise up on the well."
 (U5.98)